-- 1st semester: The learning objectives for 1st semester are tested in the 1st semester exam - 2nd semester: The learning objectives for 2nd semester are tested in the 2nd semester exam knowledge of Danish and European competition law and the interplay between the regulations (3)
+- 1st semester: The learning objectives for 1st semester are tested in the 1st semester exam - 2nd semester: The learning objectives for 2nd semester are tested in the 2nd semester exam

-Business L aw
+Business Law

-Timing: 1st and 2nd semester

-Scope: 5 E0 CTS

-Content:

-1st se emester:

-Source es of law, international private law, types of conflicts and distribution

-forms s (1).

-national purchasing and contract law, transport law and public rement law (2).
+- Sources of law, international private law, types of conflicts and distribution forms (1). - International purchasing and contract law, transport law and public procurement law (2).

-2nd s emester:

-Comp etition law (3).

-Emplo pyment law (4).
+- Competition law (3). - Employment law (4).

-Learning o bjectives:

-Knowledge